-Skin never stays exactly the same as it’s easily affected by seasonal and hormonal changes.
-While these are factors to take into consideration, there are also some more definitive signs that you have combination skin, according to our experts, the signs are as follows:
+Skin never stays exactly the same as it may easily be affected by seasonal and hormonal changes.
+While these are factors to take into consideration, there are also some more definitive signs that you may have combination skin, according to our experts, the signs are as follows:

 - Your t-zone (forehead, down the nose to the chin) is oily, while your cheeks are dry.

 - Your skin is oilier in summer and dry in winter.
 In spring and fall, your T-zone is oily while your cheeks are dry.

 - When you are on your period, your skin may experience breakouts causing you to think your skin is oily.
 But once your period is over, the breakouts clear right up and your skin can become flaky.

 What Causes Combination Skin?

 There are many factors that lead to your skin type.
 Genetics is one of the main factors and can even determine the amount of oil your skin produces because they regulate cell production.
 People often have varying sizes of sebaceous glands—which produce sebum (one component of our important hydrolipidic film).
 Overactive sebaceous glands cause more oil production and can result in combination skin.

 Hormones are another factor to consider, and can cause your skin to over-produce oil in some areas while drying out in others.
 Dr. Schultz says that the root cause of oil secretion is “directly related to male hormone content” and your body often reacts to this hormone, or the perceived imbalance of this hormone, by making too much oil.
 You can thank your parents and your age for that.
 Once you hit menopause, however, your skin will produce much less oil and you'll be left with dry skin only.

 Another big thing is your environmental factors like heat and humidity, which Dr. Ferber says that your skin is naturally more oily in these kinds of temperatures.
-Prolonged humid conditions cause sweat glands to produce more sweat, leaving the skin moist and shiny, whereas, prolonged heat (low humidity), causes skin to dehydrate and increases sensitivity (because the water content of the epidermis tends to reflect the level of humidity around it).
+Prolonged humid conditions cause sweat glands to produce more sweat, leaving the skin moist and shiny, whereas, low humidity causes skin to dehydrate and increases sensitivity and irritation.